Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ---

-## Stirling Cloud SaaS
+## Stirling.com Cloud

 The hosted version at [stirling.com/app](https://stirling.com/app).
 All processing happens in Stirling's cloud, and every operation costs credits.
 Free accounts include a monthly allowance; paid plans include more credits.
 See [Paid Offerings](./Paid-Offerings.md) for current pricing.

 ---

-## Commercial use

-Commercial use is allowed on the free tier.
-A paid Server or Enterprise plan is **recommended** if you need:

-- More than 5 users on a self-hosted deployment
+## More than 5 users

+The free tier covers up to 5 users.
+Once you have more than 5, you need a paid Server or Enterprise plan.
+A paid plan also adds:

 - Official support (tickets, SLA, priority responses)
-- SSO, SAML, audit logging, or other paid-tier features
+- SSO, SAML, audit logging, and other paid-tier features

 See [Paid Offerings](./Paid-Offerings.md) for the full feature comparison or [contact us](https://www.stirling.com/book-a-demo) if you're not sure which plan fits.